Ahirudin Attan: Blogging

 In May 2006, Ahirudin started Rocky's Bru, a Blogger.com-based blog centred primarily on journalism, mass media and politics.

 Ahirudin's blog has garnered sufficient attention by the NSTP that it was blocked from NSTP offices and branches nationwide within two weeks after the blog was formed, and has prompted the group to launch a lawsuit against him, alongside blogger Jeff Ooi, on 11 January 2007, for libel.
 As of March 2008, the suit is in progress.

 On 6 April 2007, Ahirudin was appointed the President of the National Bloggers Alliance, a newly formed group aimed at protecting the rights of Malaysian bloggers and promoting responsible blogging.

 Jeff Ooi

 Ahirudin has developed a relatively healthy friendship with Jeff Ooi.
 However, Ahirudin has stated in a press conference on 23 January 2007 that he has previous engaged Ooi in a "healthy" exchange of words:

 "There was name calling (by the blog readers), [Ooi] used his blog space to criticise and I used my column in the [New] Sunday Times to respond.
 Had it gone on and on it would've been a healthy debate."

 Personal life

 Ahirudin was born in Lubok Cina, Melaka.
 He is a father of three children, a son and two daughters.
-One of his children is Ahirine, who is also follow his footsteps as a media practitioner as well as an actress.
+One of his children is Ahirine, who also follows his footsteps as a media practitioner as well as an actress.